 - A list of all medications you currently take, preferably on a clinical summary from your primary care physician.

-If you have VSP (Vision Service Plan) or Eyemed Vision Care, we will verify your benefits before you come in.
+If you receive a routine vision exam and have VSP (Vision Service Plan) or Eyemed Vision Care, we will verify your benefits before you come in.
 You may owe a copay, depending on your plan.

-In some cases, we may be able to bill your medical insurance for the exam.
-We will not be able to verify your benefits beforehand, and you will be responsible for any charges not covered by your insurance company.
+If you are being treated for medical conditions, we will bill your medical insurance for the exam.
+We will not be able to verify your exact benefits beforehand, and you will be responsible for any copays, deductibles, or non-covered services assessed by your insurance company.
 Please follow this link for more information about insurance companies we partner with.

 The total charge for a comprehensive eye exam is between $160 and $185.

 If you wear contacts and want to update your contact lens prescription, you will need a contact lens evaluation, which is a separate charge from the exam.
 More information can be found here.